jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 }
 ```

-But this will not work because doing recursive calls in async is a pain.
-So we should try make this sequencial.
+However, this approach won't work well because recursive async calls are problematic.
+So we should convert this to a sequential process.

 To make this sequential, the trick is to create an iterator in the `Expression` tree.
 That way, the following expression tree should be serialized as follow